akashr001/Grok-Assignment/README.md

   2. Summarizes conversation every K messages.
   3. Sends request to Groq API and returns assistant reply.
   4. Truncates history to last `MAX_TURNS` messages.

+Task 2: JSON Schema Classification & Extraction

+###How it Works
+   1.Take a chat message as input.
+   2.Send it to Groq API along with the schema.
+   3.API returns the extracted details in JSON format.
+   4.The function prints or returns the structured data.